dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 While the solutions (as far as I can tell) produce the right results, there are two patterns of problems.

 The usage does not reflect good usage of C++.
-For example, you will not find `std::unique_ptr` and many solutions have memory leaks.
+For example, you will not find `std::unique_ptr`, and many solutions have memory leaks.
-That is common over many interview preparation sites and might warrant its own article.
+That is common across many interview preparation sites and might warrant its own article.
 While this is annoying, I will let this slide here.

-What I want to focus on is that often time complexity stated is plain incorrect.
+What I want to focus on is that often the time complexity stated is plain incorrect.
 Given that coding interviews often focus so much on the [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation), this is quite bad.
 A solution that is significantly slower than advertised is incorrect.